Use the summer lull to get your gas business in order

 Winter is no time to sort out a shoebox of job sheets.
 The quiet season is.
 Get your customers, properties, appliances and certificates in order now, so that when the autumn renewals land, the history you need is a search away, not a rummage.

 The autumn rush is completely predictable, which is exactly why you can get ahead of it.
-A service booked in August isn't competing with a no-heat call-out in November, so use the summer outreach to fill your diary in the order that makes sense, not the order the phone happens to ring.
+A service booked in August isn't competing with a no-heat call-out in November, so use the summer to fill your diary in the order that makes sense, not the order the phone happens to ring.

 Services and landlord renewals both.
 That list is your warm outreach for the next two months.